i-Swati/Face-Recognition-App/README.md

 Welcome to my Face Recognition App repository! 👋

-This project is all about building a powerful face recognition app using Python.
+This project is all about building a powerful face recognition app using Python and Jupyter Notebook.

 📷 Overview:
 This app utilizes advanced facial recognition algorithms to identify faces in images.